 - The modern hostel is surrounded by local attractions such as Shinjuku Gyoen National Garden

 - This lovely Tokyo hostel offers perks such as a free continental or buffet breakfast

-UNPLAN Shinjuku fully embraces the spontaneous nature of travel and encourages traveling by instinct and having unexpected encounters.
+UNPLAN Shinjuku fully embraces the spontaneous nature of travel and encourages travelling by instinct and having unexpected encounters.
 If you are adventurous in your travel nature, UNPLAN Shinjuku will not disappoint!

 Our Favorite Budget Hotel: Sotetsu Fresa Inn Ginza-Nanachome